esper-io/console_docs/docs/devices-groups/group-apps.md

-Step 5: Use the radio buttons to choose between using the device’s time or your console’s time when scheduling an application installation or uninstallation for a group.
+Step 5: Use the radio buttons to choose between using the device’s time or your Console’s time when scheduling an application installation or uninstallation for a group.
 If you select Device time when you schedule an app installation, the installation (or uninstallation) will be performed on the devices in that group whenever it’s the specified time on each device.